Published

 After a few years of prospecting and more gear purchases than I’d like to admit, here’s what I’d tell myself if I could go back:

 Don’t buy a kit.
 Those $50-80 “complete prospecting kits” are assembled from the cheapest possible components.
 The pan is usually undersized, the snuffer bottle is always garbage, and you’re paying a premium for packaging.
 Buy each piece individually.
 You’ll spend less and get better stuff.
+The best gold panning kit for beginners is the one you assemble yourself from quality individual pieces.

 Don’t buy a sluice before you can pan.
 A sluice doesn’t find gold — it processes material faster.
 If you don’t know how to read a river and find productive spots, a sluice just helps you process barren gravel more efficiently.
 Learn the fundamentals first.
 Pan for a full season.
 Then upgrade.